saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

     sudo salt 'minion1' state.highstate

 =>You should see a log showing that the nginx package has been installed and the service configured.
-To prove it, open your browser at http://192.168.33.10/ and see the Welcome to nging message.
-Congratulation !
+To prove it, open your browser at http://192.168.33.10/ and see the Welcome to nginx message.

+Congratulations !

 STEP 5  where to go from there ?
 =========================================================================